 In summary, our data suggest we have discovered a general and conserved mechanism by which neurons control levels of CaM using CAMTA, a transcription factor that is expressed broadly in the nervous system across Metazoa.
 Toggling CAMT-1, the C. elegans CAMTA, up and down, can change neural excitability, circuit function, and behavior.
-We speculate that the activity of CAMTA transcription factors is regulated in response to upstream signals, and provide a mechanism to alter CaM levels and thereby modulate neural excitability and behavior.
+We speculate that the activity of CAMTA transcription factors is regulated in response to upstream signals, and provides a mechanism to alter CaM levels and thereby modulate neural excitability and behavior.

 Materials and Methods

 No statistical methods were used to predetermine sample sizes.
-The sample size and replicate number was similar to or greater than that used in previous published papers (behavior assays, calcium imaging) or in the scientific literature (RNA-seq, ChIP-seq, western blot and qPCR).
+The sample size and replicate number was similar to or greater than that used in previous published papers (behavior assays, Ca2+ imaging) or in the scientific literature (RNA-seq, ChIP-seq, western blot and qPCR).
 The experiments were not randomized.
 This work used only biological replicates (biologically distinct samples that capture random biological variation) but not technical replicates (repeated measurements from the same sample).

 Strains

-C. elegans strains used are listed in Table S4.
-Strains were maintained at room temperature, on nematode growth medium (NGM) with E. coli OP50.
+C. elegans strains used are listed in Supplementary File 4.
+Strains were maintained at room temperature (22 oC), on nematode growth medium (NGM) with E. coli OP50.
 RB746 camt-1(ok515), and OH10689 otIs355[rab-3p::2xNLS::TagRFP] were obtained from the Caenorhabditis Genetic Center (P40 OD010440).

 Molecular Biology

 We obtained a clone containing the camt-1 locus from the C. elegans fosmid library (Source BioScience).
-To insert GFP immediately prior to the termination codon of camt-1 we followed established protocols (52).
+To insert GFP immediately prior to the termination codon of camt-1 we followed established protocols (Tursun et al. 2009).
 The primers used to amplify the recombineering cassette from pBALU1 were: ATCATCCATGGGACCAATTGAAACCGCCGTATGGTTGCGGAACACTTGCAATGAGTAAAGGAGAAGAACTTTTCAC and aaaccaataaaaaaaatcggcatcttctaaaagtgacaccggggcaaTTATTTGTATAGTTCATCCATGCCATG.
 To generate transgenic lines, we injected a mix of 50 ng/µl fosmid DNA and 50 ng/µl co-injection marker (unc-122p::dsRED).